Artificial-Pancreas/iAPS/README.md

 # Contribute

 Code contributions as PRs are welcome!
-There is a need for more developers reviewing and optimizing current code and for adding new features.

 Translators can click the Crowdin link above.

-Code is open (and free) for everyone.
-For those of you who have asked about buying me a coffe for me to stay awake at night, my PayPal account is jon.m@live.se (Sweden, Europe).
+Code is open for everyone.
+For questions or contributions: jon.m@live.se